 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

 Term 1 Course Title Credits AUT:102 Intro to Automotive Technology 1.0 AUT:164 Automotive Engine Repair** 4.0 AUT:503 Automotive Brake Systems** 3.0 AUT:616 Automotive Electrical Systems** 6.0 SDV:179 The College Experience 3.0 * Math Elective 3.0 Term 2 Course Title Credits AUT:204

 4.0 AUT:248 Automotive Drive Trains** 4.5 AUT:404 Automotive Suspension and Steering** 4.0 WEL:330 Welding Fundamentals 1.0 * Communication Elective 3.0 Term 3 Course Title Credits AUT:704 Automotive Heating and Air Conditioning** 4.0 AUT:809 Automotive Engine Performance** 7.5

 Math Electives: MAT:102, MAT:744, MAT:772, MAT:773, transfer-level MAT

 Note: Prior to completion of Term 1, program students are required to provide their program faculty with a copy of their First Aid/CPR certification.

 **Certification/Licensure: Completion of these courses prepares students to take an exam to receive ASE Certification.

-With an average annual income of $22,984 - $47,881 and a projected growth of 16.3%, the career outlook for Automotive Mechanics graduates is outstanding.
+With an annual income range of $22,984 - $47,881 and a projected growth of 16.3%, the career outlook for Automotive Mechanics graduates is outstanding.